kuncikayu/airdrop-tracker-app/README.md

 - **Light & Dark Mode**: Customize the application’s appearance according to your preference.

 ## 📦 Installation
 1. Go to the Releases page.
-2. Download the `.exe` file from the latest release (e.g., `OryxTracker-v1.0.0.exe`).
+2. Download the `.exe` file from the latest release (e.g., `OryxTracker.exe`).
 3. Save the file anywhere on your computer.
 4. Run the `.exe` file to start the application.
 No installation is required!